-ess request; is it sufficiently substantiated?
-Is it clear to the what information is requested?
-If not, request additional Ensure data w as part of the p subjects and c data is supplie consented to whether any c regard to wh r the data requested also involves data on other data heck if this data needs to be redacted before the requested ed to the data subject if the other data subjects have not the supply of their data as part of the SAR.
-Consider other exemptions apply to the data and have particular bether any safeguarding concerns could arise if the disclosed.
-Seek further advice if you are in any doubt.
-C. Respondin ig to a SAR Make sure to r of the request: respond to a SAR within one calendar month after receipt a.
+Г Γ Verify the accedata controller information.
+Ensure data w as part of the Verify whethe subjects and codata is supplied consented to whether any regard to whinformation is C. Respondir ng to a SAR Make sure to respond to a SAR within one calendar month after receipt of the request: a.
 If more time is needed to respond to complex requests, an extension of another two months is permissible, provided this is communicated to the data subject in a timely manner within the first month; b.
 If you do not take action on the request of the data subject, inform the data subject on this decision without delay and at the latest within one month of receipt of the request.
 If a SAR is submitted in electronic form, any information should preferably be provided by electronic means as well.
 If data on the data subject is processed, make sure to include as a minimum the following information in the SAR response: a. the purposes of the processing; b. the categories of personal data concerned; C. the recipients or categories of recipients to whom personal data has been or will be disclosed, in particular in third countries or international organisations, including any appropriate safeguards for transfer of data, such as Binding Corporate Rules or EC model clauses;

-d. where possible, the envisaged period for which personal data will be stored, or, if not possible, the criteria used to determine that period; e. the existence of the right to request rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing; f. the right to lodge a complaint with a supervisory authority (i.e. the ICO); g. if the data has not been collected from the data subject: the source of such data; h. the existence of any automated decision-making, including profiling and any meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject. any exemption be provided in y of the personal data undergoing processing (subject to is which entitle you to withhold personal data).
+d. where possible, the envisaged period for which personal data will be stored, or, if not possible, the criteria used to determine that period; e. the existence of the right to request rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing; f. the right to lodge a complaint with a supervisory authority (i.e. the ICO); g. if the data has not been collected from the data subject: the source of such data; h. the existence of any automated decision-making, including profiling and any meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject. any exemption be provided in y of the personal data undergoing processing (subject to as which entitle you to withhold personal data).
 This should a commonly used electronic form if the data subject has SAR electronically.